Infosys to buy Lodestone in $349 million deal

-BANGALORE, Sept 10 (Reuters) - Infosys Ltd has agreed to buy Zurich-based Lodestone Holding AG in a deal valued at 330 million Swiss francs ($349.58 million).
+BANGALORE (Reuters) - Infosys Ltd (INFY.NS) has agreed to buy Zurich-based Lodestone Holding AG in a deal valued at 330 million Swiss francs ($349.58 million).

 The acquisition may take Infosys a step closer to its goal of becoming a software-and-services giant providing clients with higher value services and consulting.
 The company has recently completed implementing Infosys 3.0, a strategy that it expects will take it towards this goal.